Stop AI Creating Sprawling Documentation

 Here’s what lean enables that sprawl can’t: practical retrieval.

 I’ve organised my wiki by zone - client work, owned ventures, philosophy, operations.
-When I say “load client files,” AI loads 16 relevant documents.
+When I say “load client files,” the system loads 16 relevant documents.
 When I say “load venture files,” it loads 7 different ones.

 This only works because I keep each zone tight.
 I tried this with a bloated file structure and I was loading noise, guessing at relevance, or spending more time finding things than doing things.